 DARK AND LIGHT MODE

-The dark mode prototype looked polished, but user testing revealed it wasn't the right fit for the warehouse environment.
+Testing confirmed dark mode wasn't the right fit for the environment.
+The decision was evidence-based, not aesthetic.

 Fashion Nova vendor portal dashboard with light and dark mode split showing purchase orders, invoices, payments, profile, credits, monthly orders chart, delivery performance, key performance metrics, item status due dates, product mix pie chart, and top purchased products bar chart.